 The pandemic in 2020 helped jump-start the adoption and implementation of Azure Active Directory (AD) to meet the rolling demands of a remote workforce.

 With the move to hybrid work, it is essential that employees can work effectively and securely from anywhere, on any device.
 In order to make this possible, businesses need a comprehensive identity and access management solution.
-Traditionally, a server onsite would handle authentication through active directory that employees can use a VPN to connect to, however, many businesses are making use of a cloud-based solution, such as Azure AD.
+Traditionally, a server onsite would handle authentication through an active directory that employees can use a VPN to connect to, however, many businesses are making use of a cloud-based solution, such as Azure AD.

 What is Azure Active Directory?